Nutritional Sciences: Toxicology

 Admission to the Major

 Advice on admission for freshmen and transfer students can be found on the Rausser College of Natural Resources Prospective Student website.
 Freshmen students apply to the Nutritional Science B.S. major and then declare their specialization in Toxicology once they have completed the required subset of prerequisites for this major specialization.
 Freshmen applying to Rausser College may also select the Rausser College undeclared option and declare the major by the end of their fourth semester.
 Transfer students may apply directly to the major and indicate their intended specialization through the UC application.
+As of Fall 2023, applicants (both First Year/Freshman admits or Transfer admits) can no longer apply to the Toxicology major specialization.
+This is due to departmental and curriculum changes.

 Information for current Berkeley students who would like to declare the major after admission, including information on a change of major or change of college, can be found on Rausser College's Change of College website.